Two coding styles (it does not matter whether these transfers are each in their own always statement or share over whole clock domain):

 In System Verilog we would use always_ff in the above cases.

 module CTR16( input mainclk, input din, output o); // Note handout uses older syntax here reg [3:0] count, oldcount; // Add a four bit decimal value of one to count always @(posedge mainclk) begin count <= count + 1; if (din) oldcount <= count; // Is `if' pure ? end // Note ^ is exclusive-or operator assign o = count ^ count; endmodule

 Registers are assigned in clock domains (one shown called `mainclk').

-In a strict form of this pure RTL, we should not use `if', so when we want a register to sometime retain its current value we must assign this explicitly, leading to forms like this:
+In a stricter form of this pure RTL, we cannot use `if', so when we want a register to sometime retain its current value we must assign this explicitly, leading to forms like this:

 oldcount <= (din) ? count : oldcount;

 |9: (C) 2012-14, DJ Greaves, University of Cambridge, Computer Laboratory.||Flash Player Upgrade Needed READY|